laracraft-tech/laravel-xhprof/readme.md

 ## Installation

-First you need to install the php extension.
+First you'll need to install the PHP extension.
 It's highly recommended using ondrejs ppa.
-It's well maintained and provides quite all php versions.
+It's well maintained and provides quite all PHP versions.

 ### Normal environment

+If you have a normal PHP environment, just install the XHProf extension:

 ``` bash
 $ sudo add-apt-repository ppa:ondrej/php